Phoenix Self-Driving Car Accident Lawyer

 The other main category of compensation in a personal injury case is non-economic damages.
 Non-economic damages are the more subjective harms related to an accident that does not have a fixed dollar value.
 These damages in a self-driving car accident case may include compensation for things like:

-The companies that manufacture and sell self-driving vehicles, like Tesla, have deep pockets and large legal teams.
-They might try to shift the blame for an accident onto you, especially if you were nominally the vehicle’s driver at the time of the accident.
-However, these companies have a responsibility to put out safe products—and when they do not, they can be liable for the consequences.
-If an autonomous vehicle company like Tesla tries to say you are at fault for an accident, get in touch with an attorney immediately.
+However, these companies are responsible for putting out safe products—and when they do not, they can be liable for the consequences.
+If an autonomous vehicle company like Tesla tries to say you are at fault for an accident, get in touch with a personal injury lawyer immediately.

 Self-Driving Car Accident FAQs